 3. Medicare does not require SLPs to obtain a physician referral or order before providing services.

 Under Medicare, a speech-language pathologist may evaluate a patient, establish a plan of care, and begin treating—all without obtaining a physician referral.
-However, as ASHA explains here, the plan of care “must be certified by the patient’s physician within 30 days.
+However, as ASHA explains in this Medicare FAQ guide for SLPs, the plan of care “must be certified by the patient’s physician within 30 days.
 For outpatient services, the plan of care must be recertified by the physician every 90 days from the initiation of treatment or when there is a significant modification to the plan.”
 Additionally, either the physician or SLP can make small modifications to the plan of care, but the SLP may not significantly alter it without receiving recertification from the physician.

 4. SLPs may use 97000 series CPT codes—if appropriate.

 If you’re familiar with the 97000 series of CPT codes, then you know physical therapists typically use them to bill for PT services.
 But, you may not know that SLPs can use these codes as well.
 Under Medicare, SLPs may use CPT codes 97129 (cognitive function intervention, initial 15 minutes) and 97130 (cognitive function intervention, each additional 15 minutes) when treating cognitive disorders.
 However, as ASHA notes in this coding FAQ, “either code 92507 or 91729/97130 could be used, but not both on the same day by the same provider.”